paesanilab/MBX/README.md

 ## Associated Publications and How to Cite

-The following publication describes the original MBX v1.0 release.
-Please cite this paper in all work using MBX:
+The following papers describe the features in various MBX releases.
+Please cite the following papers when using MBX:
 - MBX v1.0:
   * [J. Chem.
 Phys.
 159, 054802 (2023)](https://doi.org/10.1063/5.0156036)

-The following publications describe improvements released with more recent MBX versions.
-Please cite these papers if performance is a focus of your work or whenever those specific MBX versions are mentioned:
 - MBX v1.1 and v1.2:
   * [J. Chem.
 Theory Comput.
 21, 1838 (2025)](https://doi.org/10.1021/acs.jctc.4c01333)
 - MBX v1.3 and v1.4:
   * [ChemRxiv.
 02 July 2026.](https://doi.org/10.26434/chemrxiv.15005580/v1)

 Each PEF implemented in MBX is associated with one or more publications detailing their development and applications.
 Please cite the following manuscripts where you use the associated PEFs:
 - MB-pol for water: **\"h2o\"**